-Jesus appeared on the scene offering a new way of life, a way of peace.
-He called his way of life, the “Kingdom of God.”
-He taught that we are to pray and work for this Kingdom to come to Earth.
-He taught us to pray and work for his will to be increasingly done on Earth as it is in Heaven.
-Jesus taught that his Kingdom of Peace would start small, but would grow to be the biggest Kingdom in the whole world.
+Jesus appeared on the scene, offering a new way of life, a way of peace.
+He called his way of life the Kingdom of God.
+He taught us that we are to pray and work for this Kingdom to come to earth.
+He taught us to pray and work for his will to be increasingly done on earth as it is in heaven (Matthew 6:10).
+Jesus taught that his Kingdom of Peace would start small but would grow to be the biggest Kingdom in the whole world (Mark 4:30-32).

-How did we go from a Gospel of “peace and hope”, to a warning of “death and disaster”?
-How did we go from a Gospel of “the world is getting better”, to an idea that “the world is getting worse”?
-How did we go from a Gospel of “bringing Heaven to Earth”, to an “escape from Earth to Heaven”?
+How did we go from a Gospel of “peace and hope” to a warning of “death and disaster”?
+How did we go from a Gospel of “the world is getting better” to an idea that “the world is getting worse”?
+How did we go from a Gospel of “bringing heaven to earth” to an “escape from earth to heaven”?
 Where did all this come from?

 The Invention of the Doom Machine

-Belief in most all of what we would call the “end times” didn’t exist for 1,800 years of Christianity because it was invented less than 200 years ago.
-It all started in 1830, in Port Glasgow, Scotland, when fifteen-year-old Margaret MacDonald attended a healing service.
-It was there she was said to have seen a vision of the return of Jesus happening in two stages: Jesus taking Christians from the Earth (the Rapture), and then returning again years later.
-Prior to this, it was a forgone conclusion that Jesus was only returning one time.
+Ribera’s book was actually lost for hundreds of years until, in 1826 a librarian to the Archbishop of Canterbury rediscovered and published it.5 A man named John Nelson Darby, a British evangelical preacher and founder of the Plymouth Brethren, came across Ribera’s newly resurfaced book and unfortunately took the propaganda seriously.
+Doom and gloom end-times beliefs kicked back into gear in 1830 in Port Glasgow, Scotland, when fifteen-year-old Margaret MacDonald attended a healing service.6 It was there she was said to have seen a vision of the return of Jesus happening in two stages: Jesus taking Christians from the Earth (eventually called the Rapture) and then returning again years later.7 Prior to this, it was a forgone conclusion that Jesus was only returning one time.

-Her story was adopted and amplified by John Nelson Darby, a British evangelical preacher and founder of the Plymouth Brethren.
-He taught that the world would be getting progressively worse, until Jesus came and secretly snatched all the Christians away.
-This heretical belief admonished an entire generation of Christ followers who were busy improving society.
-Darby would go on to invent the idea of “dispensationalism”, which packages several fringe, yet now popular, beliefs about the end-times.
+Her story was adopted and amplified by John Nelson Darby.
+He taught that the world would be getting progressively worse until Jesus came and secretly snatched all the Christians away.
+This heretical belief admonished an entire generation of Christ-followers who were busy improving society.
+Darby would go on to invent the idea of “dispensationalism,” which packages several fringe, yet now popular in the West, beliefs about the end-times.

 A New Study Bible

-Focusing heavily on Eschatology (end times), the notes weave parts of the Old and New Testaments together, as though all were written at the same time by the same people.
-This is a favorite device of modern dispensationalists, who essentially weigh all scripture against the unspoken and preposterous theory, that the older it is, the more authoritative it is.
-The borrowed ideas in the headers and notes were later popularized under the labels and definitions that have evolved into common usage today: “pre-millennialism”, “futurism”, “dispensationalism”, “Judeo-Christianity”, and most recently, the highly political movement openly called “Christian Zionism”.
+Focusing heavily on Eschatology (end-times), the notes weave parts of the Old and New Testaments together, as though all were written at the same time by the same people.
+This is a favorite device of modern dispensationalists, who essentially weigh all scripture against the unspoken and preposterous theory that the older it is, the more authoritative it is.
+The borrowed ideas in the headers and notes were later popularized under the labels and definitions that have evolved into common usage today: “pre-millennialism,” “futurism,” “dispensationalism,” “Judeo-Christianity,” and most recently, the highly political movement openly called “Christian Zionism.”

 Researchers believe that as one of Scofield’s closest friends, Samuel Untermeyer, a lawyer and one of the wealthiest Zionists in America, funded the writing of the Reference Bible.
 Lavish living conditions in Europe were also funded where Scofield would come to be linked to Oxford University Press.
-It seems Scofield’s interest in Darbyism was shared by Oxford, which published and distributed the Scofield Reference Bible.3 Scofield stated he was paid handsome royalties by Oxford, allowing him to buy many properties.
+It seems Scofield’s interest in Darbyism was shared by Oxford, which published and distributed the Scofield Reference Bible.12 Scofield stated he was paid handsome royalties by Oxford, allowing him to buy many properties.

-The idea of a Rapture and it’s merry gang of end times beliefs, got a major boost from being taught in Bible colleges popping up all across America.
+The idea of a Rapture and its merry gang of end-times beliefs got a major boost from being taught in Bible colleges popping up all across America.
 Oxford University Press made sure distribution took place through these various popular seminaries and that every new pastor left school with one in hand.
 It was through this forced and artificial proliferation of the Reference Bible that these beliefs became solidified in the minds of evangelical churches.
 There was a clear and concerted effort to influence Christian belief.

 Why it all Matters

-The doom-obsessed end times beliefs of Dispensationalism, attempts to take that hope of Peace away.
+The doom-obsessed end-times beliefs of Dispensationalism attempts to take that hope of Peace away.
 They say that Jesus is the Prince of Peace, but that peace is not for now, only when Jesus comes back again.
-This is not what scripture teaches.
+This is not what Scripture teaches.
 War can never achieve peace.
 The Dispensationalist version of the biblical storyline requires tribulation and war in the Middle East, not peace plans.
 That is the most terrifying aspect of this distorted theology.
-Such anticipation of violence is the very reason why we cannot afford to give in to this false idea—because real people’s lives are at stake!
+Such anticipation of violence is the very reason why we cannot afford to give in to this false idea—because real people’s lives are at stake.

 - Gaebelein, 11.